Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Pablo Reyes At The Plate

-- He has hit a long ball in two of 41 games played this year, and in 1.4% of his plate appearances.
+- In 42 games played this year, he has hit a homer in only two of them.

-- Reyes has picked up an RBI in 22.0% of his games this season, with more than one RBI in 12.2% of his games.
-He has also plated three or more runs in two contests.
+- Reyes has driven in a run in nine games this year (21.4%), including five games with more than one RBI (11.9%).
+He has also driven in three or more of his team's runs in two contests.

+- He has scored in 17 games this year (40.5%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.